 Breakfast: In the Tick Tock Diner.

-Dinner: We’ll enjoy a plated farewell dinner with coffee, tea, water included; other beverages available for purchase.
+Dinner: At an Irish pub serving up classic fare as well as contemporary cuisine, we’ll have a plated dinner with coffee, tea, water included; other beverages available for purchase.
 Share favorite experiences with new Road Scholar friends during our farewell dinner.

 Breakfast: In the meeting room.